w0mTea/An.Emacs.Tutorial.for.Vim.User/README.md

 # Introduction<a id="sec-1"></a>

+This file is not the tutorial, and the pdf file in the repo is that.

 This file is an introduction to those who want to modify the org file and export it to pdf files on their local environment.